Circle City Communities

-An Old Motorised Invalid Tricycle
+An Argson Invalid Tricycle

-Click here to view the Full Size image
+Click photo to view in Full Size

 A Motorised Invalid Tricycle sent in by © Jacqueline Pratt, whose grandparents are the ones in the photo.